 If this checkbox is selected, you can drag-n-drop code fragments in the editor.

-You can enable or disable the specified configuration right in the editor.
+You can also enable or disable soft wraps right in the editor:

 Use original line's indent for wrapped parts

 Select this checkbox to use custom indentation for soft wraps on resizing the editor or console.
 Specify the indent value in the Additional shift text field on the right.

 Show soft wrap indicators for current line only

 If this checkbox is selected, the soft wrap characters will be shown in the active logical line only.

 Otherwise, soft wraps characters will be shown at the end of each line, and at the beginning of each next line.

 Allow placement of caret after end of line

 If this checkbox is selected, you will be able to set your caret anywhere after the last character in any line.
 As soon as you start typing at a position beyond the end of the line, the necessary number of spaces will be added between the end of the line and the beginning of your input.